alexmak123/isp_ml/first approaches/README.md

-### all these notebooks were first approaches, until developing the final solution
+### all these notebooks were first approaches, until developing the result solution

 first_nn_application.ipynb - notebook, that was made during first nn CenterNet application for stroma and epithelium detection on our histological slides